Stellenbosch-Econometrics/sarbR/README.md

 Because the database is maintained on a small server and the maintainer wishes to keep the server protected from malicious conduct, it was decided to implement requests on a token basis.
 This ensures some measure of security, a bit of analytics on request and hopefuly allows the small server to handle everyones request in an orderly manner.

-> Once a token has been registered it is allowed to conduct 200 requests a day.
-This restriction will likely be lifted once workload is established.

 To request a token from the service follow 2 simple steps:

 * Step 1: request a token